President and CEO

-Tommy Waller is Director for Special Projects at the Center for Security Policy.
-Tommy comes to the Center with more than 15 years an Infantry Officer and Expeditionary Ground Reconnaissance Officer in the Marine Corps and service spanning multiple deployments to Afghanistan, Iraq, Africa, and South America.
+Tommy Waller is Vice President for Special Projects at the Center for Security Policy.
+Tommy comes to the Center with more than 16 years an Infantry Officer and Expeditionary Ground Reconnaissance Officer in the Marine Corps and service spanning multiple deployments to Afghanistan, Iraq, Africa, and South America.
 His assignments have ranged from conducting basic infantry operations, special operations and reconnaissance in combat environments to assignments in staff planning, logistics, training support and professional instruction.
 His formal education includes numerous military schools and colleges, a bachelor’s degree in International Relations from Tulane University and executive education in high stakes negotiation from the Wharton School.

-As Director for Special Projects, Tommy performs a wide range of duties for the Center for Security Policy.
+As Vice President for Special Projects, Tommy performs a wide range of duties for the Center for Security Policy.
 These duties include educating policymakers at the federal level in all branches of government and working daily with renowned national security experts to help provide those policymakers an unconstrained analysis of the current threat environment along with workable policy solutions to address these threats.
 At a time when some state-level policymakers might falsely assume that “national security is a federal concern,” Tommy also helps state and local-level officials realize that they too have a valuable stake in shaping policy so that it enhances and reinforces our national security.